-AMOUNT OF CLAIM DATE(S) F WERE REC AND BUDG BY LEAD A BUDGETED EIVED GETED GENCY SOURCE OF FUNDS BEING CLAIMED PURPOSE FOR WHICH FUNDS WERE BUDGETED AND SPENT
+AMOUNT OF CLAIM DATE(S) F WERE REC AND BUDG BY LEAD A BUDGETEI EIVED GETED GENCY SOURCE OF FUNDS BEING CLAIMED PURPOSE FOR WHICH FUNDS WERE BUDGETED AND SPENT

 \$

 Ψ

 \$

-Ψ

 \$

-•

-INCENTIVE CLAIM A SSURANCE: A All amounts figur ed into this claim are non-feder ral monies that have been
+INCENTIVE CLAIM A SSURANCE: A : All amounts figure ed into this claim are non-feder ral monies that have been

-ency submitting the application
+leveraged by the state, di rected through the e CBCAP lead ago ency submitting the application n, and budgeted and spent in

-sed and prevention-focused pro labuse and neglect, as defined in
+, . · • sed and prevention-focused pro C

+abuse and neglect, as defined in
-resources among a range of existing public e and private orga nizations for the purposes defin ned under this Title.
-No

-funds claimed here have been claimed to leverage any other source of federal funds.
+resources among a range of existing public and private organizations for the purposes defined under this Title.
+No funds claimed here have been claimed to leverage any other source of federal funds.
 State and non-federal funds that

-are being used to meet the maintenance of effort, match or other cost-sharing requirements for other federal funding are not eligible to be claimed.
+other cost-sharing requirements

+are not eligible to be claim

-TOTAL CLAIM PREPARED
+TOTAL CLAIM PREPARED I (D =4.)

-(Fiscal Agent) (Date)
+(Fiscal Agent)) (Date)

 SUBMITTED BY:

 (Lead Agency (Date)

-(Date) • • ' ,
+(Date) • -